slipstream/SlipStreamDocumentation/docs/advanced_tutorial/lamp-demo.rst

 3-tier web application that uses a load balancer to distribute requests through multiple web front-ends and a distributed MongoDB database.

-By default, the deployment has:
+By default, the application has:

 -  1 HAProxy node for load-balancing the web front-ends
 -  2 web front-ends running Apache